winterbe/sequency/README.md

 npm install --save sequency
 ```

-You can also use Sequency via [CDN](https://unpkg.com/sequency/) by adding this to your HTML:
+Alternatively use Sequency from [CDN](https://unpkg.com/sequency/) by adding this to your HTML:

 ```html
 <script src="https://unpkg.com/sequency" crossorigin="anonymous"></script>